nus-cs2103-AY2324S2/ip/docs/README.md

 <br/>

 ### Listing all tasks and events
-Show all the tasks and events currently in your list.
+Shows all the tasks and events currently in your list.

 Format: `list`